Caterpillar Envenomation Medication

 Indomethacin (Indocin, Indochron ER)

-Commonly prescribed NSAID used for reducing inflammatory responses.
-Rapidly absorbed; metabolism occurs in liver by demethylation, deacetylation, and glucuronide conjugation; inhibits prostaglandin synthesis.
+Indomethacin is a commonly prescribed NSAID used for reducing inflammatory responses.
+It is rapidly absorbed; metabolism occurs in the liver by demethylation, deacetylation, and glucuronide conjugation; it inhibits prostaglandin synthesis.

 Previous